fredericGette/wp81Elevation/README.md

 ## Features

-Currently, only 4 actions are possible:
+Currently, only 4 actions are possible (note: the phone IP address is displayed by the application) :

 - Get the status of the service
 ```